hndoss/hndoss.github.io/_posts/2019-11-24-ansible-and-terraform-automated-deployments.md

 ```

 # Conclusion
-They are several ways to create infrastructure for a project, one of those is using Terraform.
+There are several ways to create infrastructure for a project, one of those is using Terraform.
 In a world that is continuously evolving we should evolve as well.
-This is no time to perform manual process when all can be automated and shipped as value right away.
+This is no time to perform manual processes when all can be automated and shipped as value right away.